Cookstown: History

 Prominent developments in the second half of the 19th century included J.J.
 McCarthy's Church of the Holy Trinity on Chapel Street.

 On 17 June 1920, during the Irish War of Independence, the Irish Republican Army (IRA) raided the Royal Irish Constabulary (RIC) barracks in Cookstown, with help from four sympathetic RIC officers.
-In a brief firefight, IRA volunteer Patrick Loughran was killed.
-He was the first IRA volunteer killed on active service in what became Northern Ireland.
+In a brief firefight, IRA member Patrick Loughran was killed.
+He was the first IRA man killed on active service in what became Northern Ireland.

 Cookstown Town Hall was designed by the town surveyor, Charles Geoffrey Birtwell, and built on the Burn Road by James Corrigan of Pomeroy: it was officially opened on 27 May 1953.

 During the Troubles, Cookstown suffered from several bomb attacks: on 2 November 1990 an off duty soldier from the Ulster Defence Regiment was killed by a car bomb.

 Cookstown Town Hall was demolished in 1998 and the Burnavon Arts and Cultural Centre opened on the site in 2000.